Marvelous Things To See in Medan, North Sumatra

 Location: Jl.
 Balai Kota, Kesawan, Kec.
 Medan Bar., Medan 20231 Sumatera Utara

 Titi Gantung is a so-called hanging bridge that dates back to the Dutch era, and allos pedestrians to cross the main railway tracks near Medan Train Station.
 It is also a center for used book sellers.
 Most of the books sold here are used so you can definitely find bargains, and it’s OK to haggle with the sellers too.

 All kinds of books are here, from kids books and textbooks to rare and out of print books.
+Many sellers have a selection of English language books too, if that is what you are looking for.
 Titi Gantung is very close to Merdeka Square (where there are also some book sellers).
 The book traders have been operating in the area for decades, and have been forced to relocate a few times.
 The pandemic has also brought challenges, but there’s nothing like holding and reading a good book.
 So if you are in the area, stop by and support these book sellers.